MEDLAO/MEDLAO/README.md

 Before starting programming, I studied mathematics, philosophy and Arabic language.

-I am aiming to use these skills in my coding projects and take different approaches to solve problems.
+These skills help me in my coding projects, especially to address a problem in different ways.

 - 🔭 I’m currently working on a [price comparison website](https://github.com/MEDLAO/Price-Comparison-Website-Django)